|

 A.

-Before you send it to a refiner, contact a reputable antique silver
+Before you send your silver to a refiner, contact a reputable antique

-dealer or auction house; you may find it's worth more than you think!
+silver dealer or auction house; you may find its worth more than you

 A.B.